Marion, Cyprus: History

 Marion was already inhabited at the end of the Neolithic and through the Chalcolithic period.

 According to tradition, the Athenian Acamas, son of Theseus, disembarked near Polis after the Trojan War and gave his name to the Cape of Akamas and the city of Akamantis, a legendary city which has never been found.
 Marion was probably founded by Acamas or a certain Marieus.

+According to Stephanus of Byzantium, the city was named after a certain Marieus.
+Stephanus also mentions a "Marieus, son of Kinyras," whom modern scholars have identified as the city's eponymous founder.

 In Egypt at Medinet Habu in the temples of Ramesses III, there is a large 12th-century BC inscription which refers to Cypriot towns including Marion.

 The Mycenaeans, or Achaeans settled in Cyprus between 1400 and 1100 BC and Marion was one of the city-kingdoms they founded.

 Iron Age

 It began to prosper from the Cypro-Archaic period onwards and became one of the most important ancient Cypriot city—kingdoms in the Cypro-Classical period with important commercial relations with the East Aegean Islands, Attica and Corinth.

 The city became wealthy from the nearby copper and gold mines.
 It also served as an important trading port for both metal and timber.
 The foundations of the ancient harbour are visible to this day in the current port of Latchi.